Centre for Contemporary Coronial Law & School of Law

 Caddick, B. (2014), ‘Legal Personhood and Emergency Contraception – Is there a link?
 Newcastle Law School Postgraduate Conference, University of Newcastle, April 2014

-Caddick, B. (2013), ‘Emergency Contraception and the Law’ Graduate Research School Annual Conference 2013, University of Central Lancashire, July 2013
+Caddick, B. (2013), ‘What are the legal challenges proposed by the law of abortion?’
+Graduate Research School Annual Conference 2013, University of Central Lancashire, July 2013

 Caddick, B. (2011), ‘Legal and Moral dilemmas relating to the law of Abortion’, Lancashire Law School Research Workshop, University of Central Lancashire, November 2011